White House welcomes Fiji to its Indo-Pacific economic plan

 WASHINGTON (Reuters) - Fiji is joining U.S. President Joe Biden's Indo-Pacific Economic Framework (IPEF), the White House said on Thursday, making it the first Pacific Island country in the plan that is part of a U.S. effort to push back on China's growing regional influence.

-The announcement comes as China's Foreign Minister Wang Yi begins a sweeping tour of Pacific Island nations – including Fiji – a region that is becoming an increasingly tense front in competition for influence between Beijing and Washington.
+The announcement came as China's Foreign Minister Wang Yi began a sweeping tour of Pacific Island countries – including Fiji – a region that is becoming an increasingly tense front in the competition for influence between Beijing and Washington.

-With Fiji's addition, IPEF now represented the full regional diversity of the Indo-Pacific, a senior administration official said.
+With Fiji's addition, IPEF now represented the full regional diversity of the Indo-Pacific, he said.

 Biden officially launched IPEF earlier this week during his first trip as president to Asia, which has craved further U.S. economic engagement.